david-ruffin/hookie/README.md

-# Hookie - GitHub solution with webshooks
+# Hookie - GitHub solution with webhooks

 Hookie is a simple web service that listens for organization events to know when a repo is created.
 When the repo is created, Hookie automates the protection of the main branch In addition, it notifies you with an @mention in an issue withing your repo that illustrates the protections that were added.